Step by Step: Getting Drupal ready to run on Lagoon¶

 3. Build Images¶

-This will tell docker-compose to build the Docker Images for all containers that have an
+This will tell docker-compose to build the Docker images for all containers that have a

 build: definition in the

 docker-compose.yml.
 Usually for Drupal this is the case for the

 php.
 We do this because we want to run specific build commands (like

 composer install) or inject specific environment variables (like